warrco/ransim/README.md

 python client.py
 ```

 Note: Anti-Virus solutions will detect and block any attempts to run this software.
-Solutions must be disabled in the environment where the simulation will occur.
+Solutions must be disabled in the environment where the client will run.

 ## Legal Notice
 By using this software, you agree that: